 Relatively less attention has been paid to the fairness of targeting, the practice of selecting which customer segment(s) to serve.
 These segments can be defined by everything from demographics (e.g., race, gender, age, socioeconomic status, geography) to behaviors (e.g., purchase patterns; Assael and Roscoe 1976) to psychographics (e.g., personality, lifestyle, identity; Wells 1975).
 Importantly, targeting allows firms to more efficiently allocate limited resources, increasing the likelihood of reaching an interested customer.
-Firms often favor targeting demographic characteristics, in particular (i.e., the focus of our theorizing), because these variables tend to be relatively observable and accessible.
+Firms often favor targeting demographic characteristics, in particular-the focus of our theorizing-because these variables tend to be relatively observable and accessible.

-Research on targeting has found that it is viewed negatively when promoted products could be harmful to vulnerable populations (e.g., advertising alcohol in poor inner-city communities; Smith and Cooper-Martin 1997), or when identity-based messages reinforce stereotypes about marginalized groups (e.g., BIC's pink pens "For Her"; Kim et al. 2023; Paul, Parker and Dommer 2020).
-Firms also often engage in price discrimination across segments

-(e.g., targeting different prices for different groups), a practice that consumers regard as exploitative (Heyman and Mellers 2008; van der Sluis et al. 2023; Wang and Krishna 2012).
+Targeting is viewed negatively when promoted products could be harmful to vulnerable populations (e.g., advertising alcohol in poor communities; Smith and Cooper-Martin 1997), or when identity-based messages reinforce stereotypes about marginalized groups (e.g., BIC's pink pens "For Her"; Kim et al. 2023; Paul, Parker and Dommer 2020).
+Firms also price discriminate across segments (e.g., different prices for different groups), a practice that consumers regard as exploitative (Heyman and Mellers 2008; van der Sluis et al. 2023; Wang and Krishna 2012).

 Advances in digital marketing technologies, meanwhile, have enabled more sophisticated forms of psychographic and behavioral targeting, but they have triggered new concerns about privacy (Acquisti, John, and Loewenstein 2013; Brough et al. 2022).
-For example, marketers can tailor advertisements to a specific user's search terms or browsing history (Summers, Smith, and Reczek 2016).
-They can "retarget" advertisements for recently searched products from one website to the next (Lambrecht and Tucker 2013).
+For example, marketers can tailor advertisements to a specific user's search terms or browsing history (Summers, Smith, and Reczek 2016), and "retarget" advertisements from one website to the next (Lambrecht and Tucker 2013).
 However, trust and ultimately advertising effectiveness suffer when consumers believe personal information has been inappropriately shared "behind-the-scenes" (Aguirre et al. 2015; Kim, Barasz, and John 2019).
 As a result, many firms have reverted back to demographic targeting (Moorman et al. 2022).

-In short, research to date has largely focused on how companies execute various targeting strategies, which can feel unfair and inappropriate when it facilitates price discrimination, promotes harmful products, reinforces stereotypes, and violates privacy.
+In short, research to date has largely focused on how companies execute various targeting strategies, which can feel unfair and inappropriate when they facilitate price discrimination, promote harmful products, reinforce stereotypes, and violate privacy.
 But in our work, we offer a generalizable framework for answering a broader question: When is demographic targeting itself considered unfair or inappropriate?
 And what happens when consumers learn from or infer through promotion that they have been targeted based on their demographics?

 These are critical questions, because although firms' demographic targeting strategies are not typically communicated to consumers directly, consumers often learn about them indirectly, such as through news coverage.
 For example, Facebook faced public backlash when journalists discovered features that allowed marketers to target advertisements to certain races and genders (Imana, Korolova, and Heidemann 2021; Isaac and Hsu 2021).
 Other times, consumers themselves want to know how firms make targeting decisions, leading some companies to disclose this information explicitly (e.g., "Why am I seeing this ad?" buttons on social media; Culnan 2000; Kim et al. 2019).
-And as we show in our studies, consumers themselves are sensitive to and pick up on subtle cues in ads that reveal which demographic groups the firm is targeting (e.g., when only members of a certain race or gender are depicted).
+And as we show in our studies, consumers are often sensitive to and pick up on subtle cues in ads that reveal which demographic groups the firm seems to be targeting (e.g., when only members of a certain race or gender are depicted).